 7. ASAP-SCIM and the future

-Three emerging areas of advancement can be seen as greatly improving the potential utility of the ASAP-SCIM concept.
+Three emerging areas of advancement can be seen as greatly improving the potential utility of the ASAP-SCIM concept; these are presented in the following sections.

 7.1.
 Automated, in-line, real-time measurement